baggepinnen/MonteCarloMeasurements.jl/README.md

 ```
 ![window](figs/long_timescale_mc.svg)

-It now becomes clear that each trajectory has a fixed amplitude, but the phase is all mixed up due to the slightly different frequencies!
+It now becomes clear that each trajectory has a constant amplitude (although individual trajectories amplitudes vary slightly due to the uncertainty in the initial angle), but the phase is all mixed up due to the slightly different frequencies!

 These problems grow with increasing uncertainty and increasing integration time.
 In fact, the uncertainty reported by Measurements.jl goes to infinity as the integration time does the same.